DIY A Thick, Cozy, Chunky Knit Blanket…in one day!

 Hello friends, I hope you are enjoying your day.

 I am so glad to be done with the Unclutter Your Nest and Lighten Your Load Boot Camp!
-Thrilled to say that my home is 1,330 pounds lighter than it was one month ago.
+And I am beyond thrilled to say that my home is 1,330 pounds lighter than it was one month ago.
 Happiness !
 Now that I’ve uncluttered my nest, it’s time to feather it a bit…in a totally uncluttered way of course.

 I guess it’s possible that you haven’t seen all the chunky, delicious looking throws that are sprinkled all over pinterest and the internet.
 But if you have, and you’re kinda craving one this winter, I have a treat for you.